NuGet/Home/proposed/archive/Verify-Verbosity.md

 ## Solution

 The details that should be displayed on each verbosity level are described below.
 Each level should display the same as the level below plus whatever is specified in that level.
-In that sense, `quiet` will be give the less amount of information, while `diagnostic` the most.
+In that sense, `quiet` will be give the least amount of information, while `diagnostic` the most.

 ​                                  | `q[uiet]` | `m[inimal]` | `n[ormal]` | `d[etailed]` | `diag[nostic]`
 ----------------------------------| --------- | ----------- | ---------- | -----------| --------------